STEP ONE: A NOVEL

 Clare Davis is stuck in her job, her relationship, and in a deep depression that governs her life.
 She has no idea she’s a powerful healer with a coldblooded enemy.

-Ransom’s crazy and unbelievably arrogant, Clare decides, but after she’s fired from her job, she begrudgingly agrees to drive him to see a medicine man—the first of several healers who teach her about the mysterious energy system and how it creates everything around her.
+Clare thinks Ransom is crazy and unbelievably arrogant, but after she’s fired from her job she begrudgingly agrees to drive him to see a medicine man—the first of several healers who teach her about the mysterious energy system and how it creates everything around her.

 As Clare’s awareness grows, the men on her trail close in.
 When Ransom can’t protect her, Clare must find a way to use the powerful force within her if she hopes to survive.